History of Sex in Cinema:

 Catherine's Altar Rape

 The image accompanying the poster portrayed the right side of the letter U in the film's title in the shape of an erect phallus.
-Various jokes were very off0color, such as Pocohontas' line to a partner: "It's all red.
-Looks like you've been f--king an Indian."
+Various jokes were very off-color, such as Margo's line to partner Homer after he was with Pocohontas: "It's all red.
+Looks like you've been f--kin' an Indian."